 Food Bank of the Rockies keeps up to date on the latest research about hunger and poverty in our community.
-Below are data gleaned from resources as of May, 2014.
+Below are data gleaned from resources as of October, 2014.

 Who Are The Hungry?

-From the report ‘Hunger in America 2010 – Local Report prepared for Food Bank of the Rockies
+Data from Hunger in America 2014 – Local Report prepared for Food Bank of the Rockies

 Hunger and Poverty in Colorado

-- 12.9% of people in Colorado live in poverty. (quickfact.census.gov)
+- 12.9% of people ( nearly 1 in 7) in Colorado live in poverty. (quickfact.census.gov)

-- 18.1% of Colorado children live in poverty. (coloradokids.org)
+- 18.1% of Colorado children live in poverty and 8% are living in extreme poverty. (coloradokids.org – 2014)

 - Poverty in Colorado has increased since 2001.
 The total poverty rate in Colorado increased from 9.6% in 2001 to 12.9% in 2012.
 Furthermore, Colorado’s child poverty rate increased from 12.2% in 2001 to 18.1% in 2012.